PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_and_xdr_better_together.md

 ## Finding #4

 While Cortex XDR has some lightweight capabilities on cloud inventory, it's limited to showing you only what resources are in your cloud account, whether the resource is up and running, and the network information (internal, external ip).
 Whereas in Prisma Cloud you can get all that information and have visability to whether or not the resource has been configured in a way that would create vulnerabilities/violate compliance frameworks.

+## Finding #5

+Aporeto/MicroSegmentation in Prisma Cloud is incompatibile with the XDR agent.
+See the documentation listed here: https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-microsegmentation/start/enforcer/reqs.html

 ## Discussions topics we're working on.